jasonsikes/Teapot/Rendering/Breakdown.md

 Contains the fundamental classes and functions that define the basic operations of ray tracing, such as ray generation, intersection tests, and color calculations.
 Example files: Ray.h, Scene.h, Camera.h
 2. materials:
-Holds classes that define material properties, such as diffuse, specular, transparency, and texture mapping.
+Holds classes that define material properties, such as diffuse, specular, transparency, and shader mapping.
-Example files: Material.h, Texture.h
+Example files: Material.h, Shader.h
 3. math:
 Dedicated to mathematical utilities and functions used across the raytracer, like vector operations, transformations, and geometric utilities.
 Example files: Vector3.h, Matrix4x4.h